FlipAttack: Jailbreak LLMs via Flipping: Appendix

 \subsubsection{Testing of Perplexity-based Guardrail Filter}

 Besides, for PGF, we first compute the perplexity of 100 benign and 100 harmful prompts provided by \citep{jailbreakbench} using four open-source guard models.
 Note that our goal is to reject harmful prompts, not flipped prompts; thus, for fairness, we flip the benign prompts and include them in the benign set.
 Prompts are rejected when perplexity exceeds specific thresholds (e.g., 100, 300, 500, ..., 4000).
 We calculate the rejection rates for both benign and harmful prompts, as shown in Table \ref{tab:ppl_on_guard}.
 Based on these results, we select the setting where the rejection rate is under 5\% for benign prompts (false positive rate).
+Here, benign prompts refer to the mixture of the original harmless prompts and the harmless prompts that have been modified by the flipping attack.
 Thus, we filter prompts with perplexity $\ge$1500 using WildGuard 7B.
 The defense results, reported in Table \ref{tab:defense_system}, show that PGF reduces FlipAttack's ASR by about 7.16\% at the cost of a 4\% rejection rate for benign prompts.
 Therefore, simple defenses like system prompts or perplexity-based filters are ineffective against FlipAttack.
 Future work should focus on developing more effective defense methods through safe alignment or red-teaming strategies.